Search

 Image Credit – Sandra Burm/Shutterstock.com

-Poison ivy produces an oil called urushiol that, according to the American Academy of Dermatology, causes a rash in about 85% of the human population.
-Urushiol is viscous.
-It can be spread via skin, clothes, animal fur, and it can hang around for months.
-Urushiol is found in almost every part of the plant.
-Even brushing against “dead” poison ivy can result in a rash.
+Poison ivy produces an oil called urushiol that, according to the American Skin Association, causes a rash in about 85% of the human population.
+Urushiol is resin-like and can be spread via skin, clothes and animal fur, and additionally, it can remain active for months.
+Urushiol is found in almost every part of the plant and even brushing against “dead” poison ivy can result in a rash.

 To ensure you don’t have poison ivy in your yard, take a monthly tour of your property.
 If found, you must use caution when destroying it.
 For example, never burn poison ivy.
-The urushiol gets into the air and can infect your lungs, resulting in breathing difficulties.
-In some cases, inhaling the airborne urushiol can be fatal.
-Even with burning, the roots will likely remain meaning the plant will probably return.
+The urushiol gets into the air and can enter your lungs, resulting in breathing difficulties, and in some cases, inhaling this airborne urushiol can be fatal.

-The most effective way of controlling poison ivy is with a specialized killer.
-These sprays contain triclopyr that fights through the waxy leaves of poison ivy and other hard to kill weeds such as sumac and poison oak.
-And glyphosate kills the roots of these plants.
-Be careful, however.
-You must follow label directions carefully.
+The most effective way to control poison ivy is with a specialized killer.
+These sprays contain triclopyr that fights through the waxy leaves of poison ivy and other hard-to-kill weeds such as sumac and poison oak.
+And glyphosate will kill the roots of these plants.
+But be careful—you must follow label directions carefully.

-Dispose of the dead plant properly.
+Dispose of the dead plants properly.
 Cover your body completely, and wear goggles and rubber gloves.
-Put the dead plants in a plastic garbage bag making sure all the plant is inside.
+Put the dead plants in a plastic garbage bag, ensuring that the entire plant is inside.
 When finished, remove your gloves and put them in the bag.
-If your clothes are old and expendable enough, put them in the bag as well.
-If not, immediately wash them separately in warm, soapy water.
-If possible, add bleach.
+If your clothes are old and expendable, put them in the bag as well.
+If not, immediately wash them separately in warm, soapy water and if possible, add bleach.
 And immediately take a hot shower with a specialty soap.

-Be alert against poison ivy.
-It’s not everywhere, but be wary in wooded areas, and anyplace you see the thick brush.
+Be alert for poison ivy.
+While it’s not everywhere, do be wary in wooded areas and when you are walking in thick brush.
 Use caution when ridding your yard of it.
-Dispose of it properly, and it will give you minimal problems.
+Dispose of poison ivy properly, and it will give you minimal problems.
+When in doubt, focus on regular lawn maintenance and preventive weed control to create conditions that discourage poison ivy and other persistent weeds from taking over your yard.

 Superior Lawn Care Services for Your North Texas Home